AppHammer/agentic-workshop/lesson_3_d_mcp_and_on/.roo/commands/implement-issue.md

           The backend and frontend will need to be run together for testing

+          Make sure you check the terminal output for the frontend to know what host and port the app is running on

           Perform a full analysis:
           1. Review 'code_bundle' for quality, maintainability, and security.
           2. Run all unit tests.